 Thomas Telford School has a strong track record of providing opportunities for students to achieve outstanding academic and personal success.
-The School is rated as Outstanding by Ofsted.
 The average point scores and grades in Sixth Form are higher than both local and national figures and academic progress is deemed to be above average.